tablelandnetwork/docs/docs/fundamentals/about/general-faqs.md

 ## Which chains does Tableland support?

-Tableland is currently live on the following chains, and note that _writes_ to a table must come from the chain a table is a deployed on, but _reads_ can come from anywhere since a read query is an off-chain interaction that leverages the Tableland gateway:
+Tableland is currently live on the following chains, and note that _writes_ to a table must come from the chain a table is a deployed on, but _reads_ can come from anywhere since a read query is an offchain interaction that leverages the Tableland gateway:

 <SupportedChains />